ISHARES ETFS

 ETFs have come a long way since a first-of-its-kind product linked to the performance of large U.S. stocks hit the market in 1993.
 Over the past two and a half decades, it appears global investors have recognized the potential benefits of ETFs.
 This financial technology affords a rich diversity of investment exposures at low cost, along with transparency and liquidity.

-On the shoulders of past growth, we think there is tremendous future potential, with global ETF assets poised to more than double, to $12 trillion, by the end of 2023.
+On the shoulders of past growth, we think there is tremendous future potential, with global ETF assets poised to reach US$14 trillion by the end of 20241.
 Four trends have aligned, and together, represent a decades-in-the-making ETF movement that is just beginning.